ngathan/ngathan/README.md

 ### Hi, I'm Nga 👋

-I'm a sociologist and a computational social scientist.
+I'm a data scientist and computational social scientist.
 I use computational tools to analyze and understand social problems.
 I write about AI ethics and Sociology at [Montreal AI Ethics Institute](https://montrealethics.ai/the-sociology-of-ai-ethics-column-introduction/).

 - 🎓 I am a doctoral candidate in sociology at [CUNY - The Graduate Center](http://gc.cuny.edu/).
 - 🎓 I'll be teaching Introduction to Statistics (Graduate Level Course) at [Hunter College](https://hunter.cuny.edu/) in Fall 2021.
 Students will be using [Data Camp](http://datacamp.com/) to gain data science skills.